-Governing Body
+Local Governing Body (LGB)

-The governing body is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and action plans are implemented.
+The LGB is responsible for ensuring that the school complies with legislation, and that this policy and its related procedures and action plans are implemented.

-Every governing body committee keeps aspects of the school's commitment to the Equality Duty under review, for example, in terms of standards, curriculum, admissions, exclusions, personnel issues and the school environment.
+The LGB keeps aspects of the school's commitment to the Equality Duty under review, for example, in terms of standards, curriculum, admissions, exclusions, personnel issues and the school environment.